chris-stuchai/berganco-seo-reporting/USER_SETUP.md

 ## Troubleshooting

-**"Can't create admin user"**
-- Ensure database migrations have run
+**"Can't login after setting ADMIN_EMAIL"**
+- Wait for Railway to restart the service (takes ~30 seconds)
-- Check Railway logs for errors
+- Check Railway logs - you should see: `✅ Admin user created: your@email.com`
-- Verify environment variables are set correctly
+- If you see `⚠️ Failed to create admin user`, check that ADMIN_PASSWORD is set
+- Try logging in with the email/password you set

+**"Admin user already exists" message in logs**
+- This is normal!
+The system won't create duplicate users
+- Just use your existing admin account to log in
+- You can create additional admins through the Employee Portal

 **"Can't login"**
-- Verify user was created successfully
-- Check email/password spelling
+- Double-check your email and password in Railway variables
-- Ensure user is active (isActive = true in database)
+- Ensure user is active (users are active by default)
+- Check browser cookies are enabled
+- Try clearing cookies and logging in again

 **"Can't impersonate"**
 - Ensure you're logged in as ADMIN or EMPLOYEE
 - Verify target user has CLIENT role
 - Check browser cookies are enabled

+**"Service won't start"**
+- Check Railway logs for database connection errors
+- Verify DATABASE_URL is set correctly in Railway
+- Ensure migrations completed successfully (check logs)